josephpd3/ClinicalTrialsDownloader/README.md

 ```

 ...with parts of a search term combined by '+' and separate terms delimited by '_'.

+The command above would download trials for both "brain tumor" and "seizure".

 ## Reading Stored DataFrames